Yoga Teacher Training

 Once you have successfully completed the 200-hour Yoga Teacher Training, you will have the knowledge, practical experience, and confidence to begin sharing yoga with others.

-Many graduates begin by teaching small community classes, offering sessions within workplaces or wellbeing settings, or gradually building their own classes and workshops.
+Many graduates begin by teaching small community classes, offering sessions within workplaces or wellbeing settings, or gradually developing their own classes and workshops.

-For many students, completing the training is also the beginning of a longer journey of practice, reflection, and continued study within yoga.
+For some, completing the training marks the beginning of teaching.
+For others, it is the start of a longer journey of practice, reflection, and continued study within yoga.

 Prerequisites for the 200-Hour Teacher Training Course